Wisdom Teeth Removal in Springfield, IL

 Wisdom teeth are the third and final set of molars to grow into the back four corners of the mouth.
 Between the ages of 17 and 25, the average person typically develops four wisdom teeth.
-Their growth is somewhat unpredictable and it is possible to develop more than four or fewer than four.
-Fortunately, dentists are trained to detect the molars in the early stages of growth, and they can refer you to our Springfield, IL, office for removal.
+Their growth is somewhat unpredictable, and it is possible to develop more than four or fewer than four.
+Dentists are trained to detect third molars in the early stages of growth, and they can refer you to Oral & Facial Surgeons of Illinois in Springfield, IL, office for removal.

 Many patients and parents of patients wonder if it is necessary to have third molars extracted, but the answer differs for everyone.
 The size of the mouth is a major deciding factor in whether or not a patient requires extractions, but it’s not the only one.
-The best way to find out if you or your child needs the third molars removed is to attend a consultation at our office.
-Our oral surgeons are specially qualified to examine and safely remove wisdom teeth.
-Some of the most common reasons that patients require extractions include
+The most efficient way to find out if you or your child needs third molars removed is to attend a consultation at our office.
+Our oral surgeons are qualified to examine and safely remove wisdom teeth.
+Some of the most common reasons to undergo wisdom teeth extraction include:

 - Impaction.
-When wisdom teeth become impacted (impeded eruption because of an interference), they tend to cause oral health problems, such as infection, cysts, and tumors.
+When wisdom teeth become impacted, or trapped beneath the gum tissue, they tend to cause oral health problems, such as infection, cysts, and tumors.

 - Lack of space.
 The average mouth is too small to accommodate another set of molars.
 Without enough space to grow correctly, third molars can cause dental crowding, damage to nearby teeth, and more.

 - Prevention.
-We suggest removing third molars to prevent symptoms from ever appearing and avoid complications that often arise with their growth, even though the patient may not be experiencing any symptoms yet.
+We suggest removing third molars to prevent symptoms from ever appearing and avoid complications that arise with their growth, even though you may not be experiencing any symptoms yet.

 Wisdom Teeth in Springfield, IL

 If your dentist has told you that you need your wisdom teeth extracted, or if you have been experiencing symptoms such as pain or swelling, please contact our office.
-Our doctors will identify if you need your molars extracted and develop a personalized plan for removal.
+Our surgeons will identify if you need your third molars extracted and develop a custom treatment plan for your needs.
 We look forward to hearing from you and scheduling your consultation.